Jaminima/DiscordUserAPI/README.md

 ## NetworkInterface
 `Bool SignIn(string Email, string Password)` Will attempt to sign into the given user account

-`JToken Request(string URL, string Data="", Bool WithAuthToken=false, string Method="POST")` returns the formatted JSON response from the performed request
+`JToken Request(string URL, string Data="", Bool WithAuthToken=false, string Method="POST")` returns the formatted JSON response from the performed request</br>
-`WithAuthToken` Indicates if the  stored auth token should be included in headers This function will require some experimentation and trial on your part.
+`WithAuthToken` Indicates if the  stored auth token should be included in headers</br>
+This function will require some experimentation and trial on your part.